leejay-glitch/Aircraft-risk-analysis/README.md

 Analyzing aviation accident data from 1962 to 2023 to recommend low-risk aircraft models and operational strategies for safer business investments.

 ## Overview
-This project explores historical aviation accident data to identify aircraft makes and models with the lowest risk profiles, assess conditions under which accidents occur, and provide actionable recommendations for fleet composition and operational policies.
+This project explores historical aviation accident data to identify aircraft makes and models with the lowest risk profiles, assess conditions under which accidents occur, and provide actionable recommendations for the airline business.

 ## 📊 Business Understanding
 ### Stakeholders